datastax/ruby-driver/README.md

 ## Authentication doesn't work

 Please open an issue.
-It should be working, but it's hard to write tests for, so there may be edge cases that aren't covered.
+It should be working, but it's hard to set up and write automated tests for, so there may be edge cases that aren't covered.
+If you're using Cassandra 2.0 or DataStax Enterprise 4.0 or higher and are using something other than the built in `PasswordAuthenticator` your setup is theoretically supported, but it's not field tested.

-If you are using DataStax Enterprise and authentication it is unfortunately not supported yet.
+If you are using DataStax Enterprise earlier than 4.0 authentication is unfortunately supported.
+Please open an issue and we might be able to get it working, I just need someone who's willing to test it out.
 DataStax backported the authentication from Cassandra 2.0 into DSE, even though it only uses Cassandra 1.2.
-The authentication mechanism in Cassandra 2.0 is very different and you will have to wait until support for Cassandra 2.0 is added to cql-rb before it will work with DSE.
+The authentication logic might not be able to handle this and will try to authenticate with DSE using an earlier version of the protocol.
+In short, DSE before 4.0 uses a non-standard protocol, but it should be possible to get it working.

 ## I'm connecting to port 9160 and it doesn't work